Skip to content

 In 2017 Charlotte moved to Arup, a consulting firm, where she led a public health and social science team undertaking research, evidence synthesis and health impact assessment for urban regeneration, transport and large infrastructure schemes such as Heathrow Airport and High Speed 2 railway.

 Previous research activities involve the ORiEL study (Olympic Regeneration in East London) - a study evaluating the impact of urban regeneration associated with the London 2012 Olympics on the well-being of East London adolescents.
-She has undertaken research on the National Noise Attitude Survey 2012 and the Survey of Noise Attitudes 2013 and also co-directed the European Network on Noise and Health (ENNAH).
-She was recently part of the Uncertain Futures: managing late career transitions and extended working life project which examined predictors of employment in later-life.
+She has undertaken research on the National Noise Attitude Survey 2012 and the Survey of Noise Attitudes 2013 and also co-directed the Framework 7 European Network on Noise and Health (ENNAH).
+She was part of the Uncertain Futures: managing late career transitions and extended working life project which examined predictors of employment in later-life.

 1. Clark, C., Gjestland, T., Lavia, L., Notley, H., Michaud, D. S., & Morinaga, M. (2021).
 Assessing community noise annoyance: A review of two decades of the international technical specification ISO/TS 15666:2003.
 Journal of the Acoustical Society of America, 150, 3362.